QAS515 - Human Factors in Quality Assurance

 How to Contact me:

-The standard mode of communication for this course is the postings of assignments to the discussion board.
+The standard mode of communication for this course is the postings of assignments and questions to the discussion board.
 Routine questions are best handled in this manner.

 Phone: +1.865.717.0250 (East Tennessee) (GMT -5)